Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Zannos.png" width="220" style="float:left" hspace="10">
 ####Iannis Zannos
-Iannis Zannos has a background in music composition, ethnomusicology and interactive performance.
+has a background in music composition, ethnomusicology and interactive performance.
 He has worked as Director of the Music Technology and Documentation section at the Federal Institute for Music Research (S.I.M.) in Berlin, Germany, and Research